 Add the olive oil, butter and garlic to the saucepan and cook on low for about 5 minutes then add the onions and and saute on low/medium heat for about 10 minutes.

-Once the sauce comes to a boil, add the haddock.
-You can substitute with cod as well.
+Once the sauce comes to a boil, add the haddock fillets.
+You can substitute the haddock with cod fish fillets or any white fish as well.

 Easy Haddock Recipe